MahmoodSeoud/VMAT/README.md

 ## Getting started
-You can visit the app (here)[https://abdsecondhand.site/]
+You can visit the app (here)[https://abdsecondhand.site/] you can also clone the project and do:

-To run the project, do:
 ```
 npm i
 npm run dev